dstepanets/FdF/README.md

 `./fdf [map.fdf]`

-There is a *maps* directory with examples.
+Use files in the *maps* directory.

 **Tested only on Mac OS X.**